Do I need a visa?

 3. Visa-free entry for long-term stays ("Best Friends")

 Stricter requirements apply for visa-free entry for the purpose of a long-term stay.
-According to Section 41 of the Residence Ordinance (AufenthV), only nationals of certain third countries – also known as “ Best Friends countries ” – are permitted to enter without a visa and apply for a residence permit directly in Germany .
+According to Section 41 of the Residence Ordinance (AufenthV), only nationals of certain third countries – also known as “ Best Friends countries ” – may enter without a visa and apply for a residence permit directly in Germany .
 These countries include Australia, Canada, the USA, Great Britain, Israel, Japan, and New Zealand.
-Nationals of Best Friends countries are permitted to enter visa-free just like nationals of a positive nationality, but they can also apply for a residence permit in Germany.
-Nationals of a positive nationality must first return to their home country to obtain a visa.
+Nationals of Best Friends countries may therefore enter visa-free just like citizens of “positive” countries.
+However, nationals of Best Friends countries may also apply for a residence permit in Germany, whereas citizens of “positive” countries must first return to their home country to obtain a visa.

 Best Friends citizens can also work for foreign employers .
 However, it's important to note that they are also only permitted to take up employment once they have been granted a corresponding residence permit—unless they already enter the country with a work visa.